makersacademy/bowling-challenge-ruby/README.md

 ![image](https://user-images.githubusercontent.com/75075773/110204624-f3b11000-7e6b-11eb-860a-76925a307d07.png)

 This is my solution for the end of week 5 challenge at Makers Academy.
 The goal is to create a program that allows a user to keep score of their 10 pin bowling game.
-The user will input theie scores each turn and will be returned an array displaying their scorecard.
+The user will input their scores each turn and will be returned an array displaying their scorecard.